Film technology has seen many changes since the birth of cinema in the 1800s.

 As cameras advanced so did the film they used.
 While 35mm is the standard, other widths were used.
 Here is a list of all the film widths that have been used in cameras:

-8mm: In the 1930s, amateur cameras ran 16mm film twice to create this new cost effective option.
+8mm: In the 1930s, amateur cameras ran 16mm film twice to create this new cost-effective option.
 9.5mm: This was created by the Pathe Brothers, for use in amateur cameras.
-This film had perforations going down the middle as opposed to the ends.
-16mm: This was first in introduced in 1923.
+This film had perforations going down the middle as opposed to the end.
+16mm: This was first introduced in 1923.
 It is non-flammable and suitable for amateur use.
 It is still in use today.
 35mm: This is the standard.
 Earlier cameras moved the film along horizontally, but now it goes vertically.
 70mm: This is used in large cinemas.
 35mm is enlarged to create this new format.

 For more information on Film Formats, click here.